-A good time to visit the botanical gardens at UBC is during the Apple Festival which takes place each year on the weekend after Thanksgiving in October.
-Admission for the event is cheaper than the regular cost for the garden and the festival includes all kinds of entertainment and things to see, plus tons of apples to buy as part of the garden’s fundraising activities.
+A good time to visit the botanical gardens is during the Apple Festival which takes place each year on the weekend after Thanksgiving in October.
+Admission for the event is cheaper than the regular cost for the garden and the festival includes all kinds of entertainment and things to see.
+There are also tons of apples to buy as part of the garden’s fundraising activities.

 Mid-October to mid-November is when the gardens are at their peak of colour in the fall, which makes the Apple Festival an especially good time to visit.

 In 2023 UBC Botanical Garden hosted its first ever Lunar New Year Market.
 It took place on the weekend before Lunar New Year.
 Admission was $5.